Dikendev/raspberry-awards-api/README.md

 - **Error Handling**: Enhances error tracking by maintaining context information across async calls.
 - **Debugging**: Simplifies debugging by providing a consistent context throughout the request lifecycle.
 - **Integration**: Easily integrates with logging libraries like Winston to enhance log context.

-## Postman Collections

-- Import the Collection: You can import this collection into Postman by using the Import feature in Postman and selecting the JSON file of this collection.
-- Run Requests: Use Postman to run requests against your API endpoints, test different scenarios, and view responses.

 ## Routes